itsays-zqc/my-website/docs/test/SDK/2Structure.md

 ### 2.3.2 SSAC (Small signal alternating current)

 When solving the frequency response of optical signal for the device, transient simulation should be performed.
-In this case, the bc_mode of the corresponding electrode should be set to "transient", and the solver_mode of OEDevice solver should be set to "transient", too.
+In this case, the bc_mode of the corresponding electrode should be set to "transient", and the solver_mode of DDM solver should be set to "transient", too.

 In most of other cases, steady state or SSAC simulation is needed, the "bc_mode" of electrodes should be "steady_state".

 When solving capacitance and resistance with respect to frequency, SSAC simulation is required.
-The solver_mode of OEDevice solver should be set to "SSAC", and the apply_AC_small_signal of the corresponding electrode should be set to "All".
+The solver_mode of DDM solver should be set to "SSAC", and the apply_AC_small_signal of the corresponding electrode should be set to "All".

-When running steady state simulation, just set the solver_mode of OEDevice solver to "steady_state".
+When running steady state simulation, just set the solver_mode of DDM solver to "steady_state".

 **Example:**